openlegend/core-rules/core/SRD.md

 | - |
 | Guard = 10 + Agility + Might + Armor |

 **Guard** protects you from attacks that can either be dodged, deflected, or directly withstood via raw physical power.
-Your enemies would need to overcome your resilience in order to hit you with a grenade, shoot you with an arrow, or smash you with a maul.
+Your enemies would need to overcome your guard in order to hit you with a grenade, shoot you with an arrow, or smash you with a maul.

 \NextTableColumns{OCT{1}}